2023 Most Popular Online Liberal Arts & Humanities Schools in the New England Region

 On average, liberal arts / sciences and humanities graduates from UMA take out $23,771 in student loans while working on their degree.

 A rank of #5 on this year’s list means Community College of Vermont is a great place for liberal arts / sciences and humanities students pursuing an online degree.
-CCV is a moderately-sized public school located in the rural area of Montpelier.
+CCV is a medium-sized public school located in the rural area of Montpelier.

 While working on their degree, liberal arts / sciences and humanities majors at CCV accumulate an average of around $11,897 in student debt.